BrenPatF/Sandbox/knapsack/README.md

 <img src="CodeCogsEqn_pack_3.png">

-This can be seen by noting that the number is that for the number of ways choosing one container, or none, for each of n items independently.
+This can be seen by noting that the number is equal to the number of ways of choosing one container from m, or none (making m + 1), for each of n items independently.

 ### One-knapsack problem
 In the blog mentioned above I look at a simple example problem having four items, with a weight limit of 9, as shown below: